How to cite this paper

 Overall, the construction of the full set of lexical item stream computations

-requires approximately 1.0 CPU cycles per byte when implemented for 128 positions at a
+requires approximately 1.0 CPU cycles per byte when implemented for 128 positions

 The following table defines the core lexical item streams defined by the Parabix XML